Cross country: Guyer's Brown to miss district meet, remainder of season in question

 "Someone is going to get a chance to step up," Ponsonby said.
 "That's what both Brynn and myself are excited about.
 Who are we going to find that we didn't know we had?
 Who is going to show up and perform?
 And they will.
 Someone has to do it."

 Brown last competed at the McNeil Invitational on Sept.
-28, where she won the girls 5,000 meters gold division.
-The speedster clocked a 16:57.10
+28, where she won the girls 5,000-meter gold division.
+The speedster clocked a 16:57.10.

-Two weeks earlier at the Guyer MileSplit Invitational, Brown ran the 3.1-mile course in 16:12 – the fastest 5,000 meters time in the country.
+Two weeks earlier at the Guyer MileSplit Invitational, Brown ran the 3.1-mile course in 16:12 — the fastest 5,000-meter time in the country.

-Brown has handily won all three races she has competed in this year, with her average margin of victory a staggering one minute, two seconds.
+Brown has handily won all three races she has competed in this year, with her average margin of victory a staggering 1 minute, 2 seconds.

 Last season on the track, Brown shattered the UIL state record for all classifications when she ran a 10:09.91 in the 3,200, claiming the 6A title in the event.